 Goal 1: Foundations.
 Foster and promote the core principles, values, and ethics of the information professions in candidates, preparing students to serve a wide range of patrons and students.

-Goal 2: Teaching and learning.
-Prrovide candidates with the technical, pedagogical and analytical skills to effectively adapt to future changes and challenges within the information professions.
+Goal 2: Lifelong Learning.
+Provide candidates with the technical, pedagogical and analytical skills to effectively adapt to future changes and challenges within the information professions.

 Goal 3: Leadership.
 Encourage candidates to become library leaders by developing strong relationships and interconnectedness with various stakeholders, types of libraries, community agencies, families, learners and government agencies.